MartinHochheimer/FED_AZ_201516/README.md

 In case of multiple additions, it is best to write an alias to simplify the command line.

-LICENCE
+LICENCE: \
-All the source code developed by me, is licensed under a GP license (version 3).
+All the source code developed by me, is licensed under a GP license (version [3](https://www.gnu.org/licenses/gpl-3.0.html)). \
 Please view the project's LICENCE file to learn more.